 Mag thumb, “Garand” thumb, “stick-yourself -with-a-target-tack” thumb – forget all that.
-Every shooter knows you need a good pair of mitts to protect your digits at the shooting range.
-We live n’ breathe gloves at Range Often, so we set out to find the best shooting gloves available now.
-Our guys and gals took ‘em to the local skeet shoot, the hunting blind, and everywhere in between.
+Every shooter knows you need a good pair of shooting gloves to protect your digits at the range.
+We live n’ breathe gloves at Range Often, so we set out to find the best gloves available.
+Our guys and gals took out different mitts to the local range, the skeet shoot, the hunting blind, and everywhere in between.
 We only offer a select few gloves, because we only sell gear that we'd personally use and trust when our fingers are on the trigger.

 When you pick out a pair of gloves, be sure to record the length and width measurements of your hand.
 Nobody wants a frumpy glove, or one that’s too tight.
 To determine your length, measure the distance from the tip of your middle finger to the base of your palm.
 To determine width, measure the circumference around the widest part of your knuckles.